crate/cratedb-guide/docs/connect/java.md

 while CrateDB JDBC uses `jdbc:crate://`.
 :::

-When applications or frameworks select the vanilla PostgreSQL JDBC Driver, they might emit SQL statements very specific to PostgreSQL that CrateDB does not understand.
-In this case, you are advised to select the CrateDB JDBC Driver, so downstream layers can assume "roughly compatible to PostgreSQL", or supply a dialect implementation specific to CrateDB.
+Applications using the PostgreSQL JDBC Driver may emit PostgreSQL-specific SQL that CrateDB doesn't understand.
+Use the CrateDB JDBC Driver instead to ensure compatibility and allow downstream components to handle CrateDB-specific behavior, for example, by employing a CrateDB-specific SQL dialect implementation.

 The {ref}`crate-jdbc:internals` page includes more information about compatibility and differences between the two driver variants,